mvdoc/famretino2/README.md

 a regular browser.

 Simulations are provided as Jupyter notebook.
 Please read the README.md file in the model directory for more information.
+The simulations were run using the singularity image for which we provide the definition file in the directory `singularity`.

 This repository uses [packrat](https://rstudio.github.io/packrat/) to track dependencies.
 If you open RStudio to the top directory of this